Goose66/VenstarCT/POLYGLOT_CONFIG.md

 ## VenstarCT NodeServer Configuration
 ####Advanced Configuration:
-- shortPoll - polling interval for thermostat states on the local network (10 seconds)
+- key: shortPoll, value: polling interval for thermostat states on the local network in seconds (defualt 10)
-- longPoll - polling interval for alerts, sensor states, and runtimes (runtimes not implemented yet)
+- key: longPoll, value: polling interval for alerts, sensor states, and runtimes in seconds (default 60)

 ####Custom Configuration Parameters:
-- hostname (optional) - hostname(s) or IP address(es) for thermostat(s) to bypass SSDP discovery
+- key: hostname, value: hostname(s) or IP address(es) for thermostat(s), seperated by semicolons, to bypass SSDP discovery (optional)
-- pin (optional) - PIN code for thermostats if in screen lock mode (PIN not implemented yet)
+- key: pin, value: PIN code for thermostats if in screen lock mode (PIN not implemented yet) (optional)